egidiosalinaro/hackernews-noframework/README.md

 <!-- GETTING STARTED -->
 ## Getting Started :clapper:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br>
+This project was bootstrapped with [Webpack](https://webpack.js.org), [Axios](https://axios-http.com/) and [Dotenv](https://www.npmjs.com/package/dotenv). <br>
-I published this code at the link https://hackernews-api-react-egidiosalinaro.netlify.app/ so you can use it, but if you want you can also install it in your device using React:
+I published this code at the link [https://hackernews-api-react-egidiosalinaro.netlify.app/](https://hn-api-dotenv-vanilla-egidiosalinaro.netlify.app/) so you can use it, but if you want you can also install it in your device using Webpack:

 ### Prerequisites :pencil:

 You need to have Node and npm installed.
 You can check the version you have installed running:
-* npm

   ```sh
   npm -v
   ```